Skip to content

 If you tie some up, I would love to hear how they work for you.
 Thanks for looking.

-12 Responses to “Fly Tying: Smith’s Stonehopper”
+12 thoughts on “Fly Tying: Smith’s Stonehopper”

 That’s the reaction I’m going for.
 If by some miracle I do end up catching the Salmonfly hatch, I think I’ll need to tie some bigger.
 Glad you approve.